Last updated on March 26th, 2018 at 01:54 pm

 What I was doing was not working.
 So it was worth a try.

 And so the “Post Christmas family and friends party” was born.
-I now host a gathering between Christmas and New Year’s.
-There is no frantic gift buying, no wrapping… just a gathering of those nearest and dearest to me with this Coffee and Spice Rubbed Sirloin Tip Roast as the centerpiece.
-I add a simple side of potatoes and vegetables and dinner is done.
+I now host a gathering between Christmas and New Year’s – some year”s it’s big and other times it’s small – if I don’t see someone before the holidays I don’t stress about it.
+No more running from one place to another to make sure I’ve seen everyone before the 25th.
+There is no frantic gift buying, no wrapping… just a gathering of those nearest and dearest to me for food and frivolity.

 And to me, that is the best Christmas gift of all.

-Step 2: Next, you are going to tie the beef sirloin tip roast so that it keeps it’s shape while cooking… make sure to season it well with salt and pepper.
+Next, you are going to tie the roast so that it keeps it’s shape while cooking… make sure to season it well with salt and pepper.
 Wrap it up and refrigerate it for a day (see, told you this was a make ahead dish!)